CS-433/ml-project-1-alloju/README.md

 ## Implementations

 In the file `implementations.py`, the user can find the following required implementations :
-- `least_squares` : the least square error implementation, returning the weights and loss using mean squared error
+- `least_squares` : the least squares error implementation, returning the weights and loss using mean squared error
-- `mean_squared_error_sgd` : the least square error using stochastic gradient descent, returning the weights and loss using mean squared error
+- `mean_squared_error_sgd` : the mean squared error using stochastic gradient descent, returning the weights and loss using mean squared error
-- `mean_squared_error_gd`: the least square error using gradient descent, returning the weights and loss using mean squared error
+- `mean_squared_error_gd`: the mean squared error using gradient descent, returning the weights and loss using mean squared error
-- `ridge_regression` : the least square implementation with L2 regularization, returning the weights and loss using mean squared error
+- `ridge_regression` : the mean squared implementation with L2 regularization, returning the weights and loss using mean squared error
 - `logistic_regression` : the logistic regression implementation, returning the weights and loss using negative log likelyhood
 - `reg_logistic_regression` : the L2 regularized logistic regression, returning the weights and loss using negative log likelyhood